jthomassen/jthomassen/readme.md

 # Greetings, I'm Jeff Thomassen!

-Junior Full Stack Developer with experience in React.js, JavaScript, Ruby, and Ruby on Rails.
+Full Stack Developer with experience in:

+    React.js
+    Angular
+    JavaScript
+    Ruby Object-Oriented Programming
+    Ruby on Rails
+    Java OOP
+    SpringBoot
+    Python
+    SQL
+    Unix
+    HTML5
+    CSS3
+    ...and many more awesome languages and technologies

 Background in music composition, audio engineering and customer service with impeccable organizational skills and a big heart :heartpulse:

 Driven to solve problems creatively & efficiently, while having loads of fun doing it.
 Three words that old bosses and friends would use to describe me are empathetic, talented, and passionate.